-The Australian Cyber Security Centre (ACSC) developed the Essential Eight framework to give organisations a practical, prioritised set of mitigation strategies that, when implemented properly, dramatically reduce the likelihood and impact of the most common cyber attacks.
+The Australian Cyber Security Centre (ACSC) developed the Essential Eight framework to give organisations a practical, prioritised set of mitigation strategies that, when implemented properly, reduce the likelihood and impact of the most common cyber attacks.

 What Are the Essential Eight?